ouqilbo/bd-replace-audio-plugin/README.md

 # bd-replace-audio-plugin
-Changes the classic, monotonous ringtone to the 0.1% one
+Gives the possibility of changing the classic, monotonous ringtone to another one

 Bundled with bundlebd